tezos/tezos-mirror/docs/user/multinetwork.rst

 - they may have had user-activated upgrades or user-activated protocol overrides to change the protocol without going through the voting process.

-The current ``master`` branch is capable of connecting to multiple networks, including Mainnet and the Carthagenet test network.
-By contrast, the ``mainnet`` branch is only capable of connecting to Mainnet, the ``carthagenet`` branch is only capable of connecting to Carthagenet, and so on.
-The goal is to remove the need for such branches.

 By default, the multinetwork node connects to Mainnet.
 To connect to other networks, you can either use one of the `Built-In Networks`_ or configure the node to connect to `Custom Networks`_.